agilisa-technologies/woocommerce/README.md

    - Once the payment is completed on the Agilpay page, the customer will be redirected back to your WooCommerce site.
    - Verify that the order has been processed correctly in `WooCommerce` > `Orders`.

-## Endpoint Configuration

-1. **Create the response handler page**:
-   - Create a file named `agilpay-response-handler.php` in your theme or plugin directory with the following content:

-2. **Update the rewrite rules**:
-   - Go to `Settings` > `Permalinks` in the WordPress admin panel.
-   - Click on `Save Changes` to update the rewrite rules.

-3. **Configure the response URL in Agilpay**:
-   - Set the response URL in the Agilpay admin panel to `https://your-site.com/agilpay-response`.

 ## Support

 If you have any questions or need assistance, please contact Agilpay technical support or refer to the official WooCommerce documentation.